ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are:

+		  * **1**

-		  * 1. The import was succesful, and the package is ready for the solve phase
+                    The import was successful, and the package is ready for the solve phase

-		  * -1.
+		  * **-1**

                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**

                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**

-		  * -3.
-The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal' or 'absent' has been violated.
+                    The restriction n > 0 or requirement that type contains its relevant string 'dense', 'coordinate',
+                    'sparse_by_rows', 'diagonal' or 'absent' has been
+                    violated.

 	*
 		- n

 		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- H_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian.
-It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the latter if access to the Hessian is via matrix-vector products; lower or upper case variants are allowed
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme
+                  <doxid-index_1main_symmetric_matrices>` used for the
+                  Hessian.
+It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal' or 'absent', the
+                  latter if access to the Hessian is via matrix-vector products; lower or upper case variants are allowed

 	*
 		- ne

 		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes.

 	*
 		- H_row

 		- is a one-dimensional array of size ne and type Int32 that holds the row indices of the lower triangular part of H in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL

 	*
 		- H_col

 		- is a one-dimensional array of size ne and type Int32 that holds the column indices of the lower triangular part of H in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL

 	*
 		- H_ptr

 		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of H, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL

 .. index:: pair: function; arc_reset_control
 .. _doxid-galahad__arc_8h_1aee92716b81a84655569637e028bc53c8: